Transactional outbox pattern

 Conceptual overview

-If the service needs to update its database, messages/events will be inserted into an outbox table as part of local transaction.
-A separate message relay will process this outbox table, query the events inserted to database and publish them to message broker.
-This diagram will illustrate the transactional outbox pattern outbox-pattern
+table, query the events inserted to database and publish them to message broker.
+This diagram will illustrate the transactional outbox pattern

 Code details

-Transactional outbox pattern can be found in inventory-service.
+.
 An outbox object will also be inserted to database as part of local transaction.
 After that, service'll try to send message.
 If sending message successfully, the outbox can be safely deleted from database.
 Otherwise, it should be kept in database for message relay to process later.

-In this example, message relay is a scheduled task that looks into the outbox table at a fixed frequency, try to send those message and finally delete them from the table.
+table at a fixed frequency, try to send those message and finally delete them from the table.

-This is a very basic example to demonstrate how the transactional outbox pattern works.
+works.
 For a more production-grade solution, using transaction log tailing along with a managed platform like Debezium should be considered